LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W06-D2-CssLayout-BoxModel+Position.md

 You can set border, padding and margin independently for each side:

+- border-top
-- border-top, example: `border-top: 5px;`
+  Example: `border-top: 5px;`
+- border-right
-- border-right, example: `border-right: 10px;`
+  Example: `border-right: 10px;`
+- border-bottom
-- border-bottom, example: `border-botton: 15px;`
+  Example: `border-botton: 15px;`
+- border-left
-- border-left, example: `border-left: 20px;`
+  Example: `border-left: 20px;`

-You can also set them all at once using the shorthand property.
+You can set them all at once using the shorthand property.

-Example, `border: 5px 10px 15px 20px;`
+Example: `border: 5px 10px 15px 20px;`